These countries join the US diplomatic boycott of Beijing

 At a press conference in Sydney, the Australian leader said “human rights abuses and problems in Xinjiang” were among the concerns the Australian government raised to Beijing.

-“I am very happy to talk with the Chinese government on these issues, and there was no obstacle to that happening on our side, but the Chinese government has not consistently taken these opportunities to meet with us on those issues.”
-He said.
+“I am very happy to talk with the Chinese government on these issues, and there was no obstacle to that happening from our side, but the Chinese government did not consistently take these opportunities to meet with us on those issues,” he said.

 Meanwhile, Canadian Prime Minister Justin Trudeau will also join the diplomatic boycott.